-The Oklahoma Health Care Authority (OHCA) administers two health programs for the state.
-The first is SoonerCare, Oklahoma's Medicaid program.
-SoonerCare works to improve the health of qualified Oklahomans by ensuring that medically necessary benefits and services are available.
-Qualifying Oklahomans include certain low-income children, seniors, the disabled, those being treated for breast or cervical cancer and those seeking family planning services.
-The second program OHCA operates is Insure Oklahoma, which assists qualifying adults and small business employees in obtaining health care coverage for themselves and their families.
+The Oklahoma Health Care Authority (OHCA) administers Oklahoma's Medicaid program, commonly known as SoonerCare.
+SoonerCare works to improve the health of qualified Oklahomans by ensuring medically necessary benefits and services are available.
+Qualifying Oklahomans include certain low-income children, adults, families, those with disabilities, those being treated for breast or cervical cancer and those seeking family planning services.

 Our vision is for Oklahomans to be healthy and to have access to quality health care services regardless of their ability to pay.

 Our mission is to responsibly purchase state and federally-funded health care in the most efficient and comprehensive manner possible; to analyze and recommend strategies for optimizing the accessibility and quality of health care; and, to cultivate relationships to improve the health outcomes of Oklahomans.

 Purchase cost-effective health care for members by maintaining appropriate rates that strengthen the state's health care infrastructure.

 Develop and offer medically necessary benefits and services that meet the healthcare needs of our members.

 Goal #3 – Member Engagement